Shobhit-pandey/book-borrow-service/README.md

     },
     ...
 ]
-Response Status - 200 OK
+Response Status - 200 OK for successful

 TestCases -
 1. Only available books should be returned.